-Over the past 20 years, Voices has been a leader in advocating for improved children’s and family health policies.
+For more than 20 years, Voices has been a leader in advocating for improved child and family health policies.
 We support health care reform initiatives in Virginia that increase access to affordable health insurance and quality health care for children and families.

 Access to Health Care